 A DNO respondent explained that they do not agree with the intent of DCP 203 as they believe it will result in a reduction in the cost reflectivity of Use of System tariffs.

 The Working Group reviewed and noted the comment.
-It was explained that any reduction in cost reflectivity would be offset by an improvement in administration of inter-distributor billing, which in turn reduces customer costs.
+It was explained that any reduction in cost reflectivity would be offset by an improvement in administration of inter-distributor billing, which in turn reduces Customer costs.
 It was highlighted that the response received from an IDNO respondent to this question explains the situation in detail, the response is:

 We believe DCP 203 will go some way to reducing the additional burden that EDNO UMS customers, (Street Lighting Authorities (SLA) customers in particular) face as a result of having their inventory items connected to an EDNO network.
-This additional administration exists only to enable the host DNO to bill the EDNO for the use of its distribution system (i.e. inter-distributor billing), a bill which often, for the EDNO’s largest UMS customers, amounts to no more than a few hundred pounds per customer per annum.
+This additional administration exists only to enable the host DNO to bill the EDNO for the use of its distribution system (i.e. inter-distributor billing), a bill which often, for the EDNO’s largest UMS Customers, amounts to no more than a few hundred pounds per Customer per annum.
 Currently for most EDNO UMS customers the annual inter-distributor charge is less than £100.

 Question 2 – Do you agree with the principles of DCP 203?